-New claims for unemployment benefits fell more than expected last week to their lowest level in two months, offering cautious hope for the economic recovery that had shown signs of fatigue.
+New U.S. claims for jobless benefits fell more than expected last week to their lowest level in two months, offering cautious hope for an economic recovery that had shown signs of fatigue.

 I think we are too quick in dismissing the potential for growth in the second half of the year, I don't think it is going to be as weak as earlier thoughts had it, said Chris Rupkey, chief financial economist at the Bank of Tokyo-Mitsubishi in New York.